DETESTS-Dis/DETESTS-Dis.github.io/_pages/tasks.md

 whether the stereotype is expressed explicitly or implicitly:
 {: style="text-align: justify;"}

-This task is designed in a hierarchical fashion by chaining two subtasks and allowing participants to either model the simple binary scenario or complete the entire pipeline by identifying a second binary classification problem.
-That is, firstly, to detect whether a text contains a stereotype, and secondly, whether the stereotype is expressed explicitly or implicitly:
-{: style="text-align: justify;"}

 - **Subtask 1, stereotype Identification**: This is a binary classification task the aim of which is to determine whether a comment or sentence contains at least one stereotype or none, considering the full distribution of labels provided by the annotators.
 This subtask follows the SemEval 2021 Task 12 (Uma